terramate-io/terramate/docs/orchestration.md

 The `wants` attribute of the stack block defines an explicit relationship between two stacks, that when provided it says that selecting this stack *also selects the provided list of stacks*.
-So instead of filtering this explicit selects stacks that would have been filtered out by the other methods.
+So instead of filtering this explicitly selects stacks that would have been filtered out by the other methods.

 Example: